7 Popular Vegan Recipes Using Oregano

 Oregano has about 0.5 grams of fiber per teaspoon.
 Although it's a small amount, it could significantly impact your digestive system.

-Fibre is an essential component of a healthy digestive system because it can bulk up your stool and stimulate peristaltic motion, efficiently moving food through the digestive tract.
-Also, fiber promotes gut health and increases nutrient absorption, so the food you eat benefits you more!
+Fibre is essential to a healthy digestive system because it can bulk up your stool and stimulate peristaltic motion, efficiently moving food through the digestive tract.

 3. Improves Bone Health

-As we age, our bone health deteriorates, so it's critical to eat foods high in vitamins and minerals.
-Oregano is high in calcium, iron, and manganese, three minerals that are essential for bone health.
 Calcium helps to maintain bone structure, while vitamin D aids in calcium absorption and bone growth.
-These nutrients are essential not only in your early years but also as you get older.
-Increasing calcium and vitamin D intake can help people who have osteoporosis or arthritis.
+These nutrients are essential in your early years and as you get older.

 4. Improves Gut Health